shuhei/babel-plugin-angular2-annotations/README.md

 # babel-plugin-angular2-annotations

-A babel transformer plugin for Angular 2 decorators and type annotations. **Parameter decorator is not supported because there's currently no way to extend Babel's parser.**
+A babel transformer plugin for Angular 2 decorators and type annotations.

-Use [babel-plugin-transform-decorators-legacy](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) to support Babel-5-compatible decorators.
+Use [babel-plugin-transform-decorators-legacy](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) to support decorators.

 Make sure to load [reflect-metadata](https://github.com/rbuckton/ReflectDecorators) for browser in order to polyfill Metadata Reflection API in your app.